-5. Interdisciplinary Programs or Units
+3. Interdisciplinary Programs or Units

-If an appointee has significant research, teaching, and/or service obligations in an interdisciplinary program or organized research unit (ORU), the chair of their department should ask the program coordinator or ORU director to evaluate the academic appointee's contributions in these areas.
+If an appointee has significant research, teaching, and/or service obligations in an interdisciplinary program or organized research unit (ORU), the chair of their department should ask the program coordinator or ORU director to evaluate the academic appointee's contributions in those programs or research units.
 If the academic appointee is eligible for promotion and their primary research and creative activity falls within the interdisciplinary area, the department chair should also ask the program coordinator to suggest appropriate external referees.
 However, the department chair will make the final selection of referees.

-6. External Referee Letters - Appointments & Reviews
+4. External Referee Letters - Appointments & Reviews